clarktrimble/ba-blog/content/blog/funhouse/index.md

 ## FunHouse

-I cleverly name my exploring project FunHouse and it can be found on [GitHub](https://github.com/clarktrimble/funhouse/tree/main) for reference.
+I cleverly name my exploratory project FunHouse which can be found on [GitHub](https://github.com/clarktrimble/funhouse/tree/main) for reference.

 ### First Steps